jkriege2/JKQtPlotter/examples/simpletest_speed/README.md

 ![jkqtplotter_simpletest_speed1](../../screenshots/jkqtplotter_simpletest_speed.png)

 There are different facor affecting the replot speed:
-1. *Anti-Aliasing:* If `JKQtPlotter` uses Anti-Aliasing for plotting, the plots are much nicer, but also about a factor of 3-4 slower.
+1. *Anti-Aliasing:* If `JKQTPLotter` uses Anti-Aliasing for plotting, the plots are much nicer, but also about a factor of 3-4 slower.
 This is due to the increased amount of calculations, necessary in the drawing sub-system of Qt.
    You can configrue anti-aliasing with these calls:
    ```.cpp
       plot.get_plotter()->set_useAntiAliasingForGraphs(false);